 Go/No-Go

-Buildr’s Go/No-Go process can help you decide whether or not a project is worth spending your time and resources on.
-Through a series of questions created by your team, you can quickly decide whether to move forward or pass on a potential project.
+Buildr's Go/No-Go tool enables your team to decide whether or not a lead or project is worth spending your time and resources on.
+Through a series of questions created by your team, you can quickly decide whether to move forward or pass on a potential lead or project.
+The Go/No-Go process will help your team answer the following questions:

 Enable Go/No-Go

-To get started, navigate to Settings & select the Go/No-Go tab.
-Click “Enable Go/No-Go.”
+To get started, navigate to the account settings & select the Go/No-Go tab.
+Here, you can enable Go/No-Go on Projects and Leads.

 Note: Only admin users can enable the Go/No-Go feature and customize questions.
-However, once enabled and customized, all users will have the ability to utilize the tool on all projects.
+Once enabled, all users will have the ability to utilize the tool on all leads and projects.

 Customize your Go/No-Go Questions